Note: this article has been updated in April 2017.

 Is South Korea’s Education System One to Mimic?
 [Infographic]

 South Korea does deserve some praise.
 After all, their students rank exceptionally high in reading, math and science.
 It’s also noteworthy that nearly 65% of young adults (ages 25-34) have a university degree.
-This graduation rate is significantly higher than the average – 9 percent – attained by the other nations in The Learning Curve 2014.
+This graduation rate is significantly higher than the average 9% of other nations examined by The Learning Curve 2014.

 To many, the success of South Korea is enviable.
 But is that the right mindset to have?